Skip to content Skip to footer

 Timely Feedback

 Instructors will always let students know when they will receive feedback about their assignments.
-Instructors will do this by posting a note on the Contemporary Technology University learning portal.

 The “standard” time for providing feedback for course activities is 5 business days.
 But instructors should be sure to be explicit and reaffirm this with students.
 Posting a note about the expected feedback schedule is also a good opportunity to change this timeframe if the schedule requires such an adjustment.